Fitness is part of emergency preparation

 Establish a schedule

 The key to this approach is to establish a regular schedule.
+Mine schedule is 10:00 am and 3:00 pm.
 You may need to adjust to accommodate meetings and other commitments.
 If you have a baseline schedule, it is easier to recover from schedule conflicts.
 In some situations, you can arrive at your meeting location early and complete your exercise routine before anyone arrives.
-Without a schedule, it’s too easy to postpone your exercise until get to a good “stopping point”.
+Without a schedule, it’s too easy to postpone your exercise until you get to a “good stopping point”.

 Being physically fit puts you in a better position for weathering many challenges during an emergency.
 It could enable you to carry more provisions, move from a dangerous situation faster with more agility, help carry wounded, etc. Some feel that being physically fit also helps you through stressful conditions.